Leadership for Sustainability

 Through its scholarship, teaching, practice, and power to convene, the Yale School of the Environment (YSE) is a leader in the development and implementation of sustainable practices locally and globally.
 The School creates new knowledge in the science of sustainability and new methods of applying that knowledge to environmental management and sustainable development, including the restoration of degraded environments.

 In 2019, the University created a new multidisciplinary laboratory, the Yale University Carbon Containment Lab, which is developing and supporting innovative, scalable solutions to the climate challenge.
-And Yale’s new Center for Natural Carbon Capture, recently established with a $100 million grant from FedEx, will focus on developing interventions that enhance the Earth’s natural abilities to store carbon through biological and geological processes, and other methods that model natural processes.
+And Yale’s Center for Natural Carbon Capture, recently established with a $100 million grant from FedEx, focuses on developing interventions that enhance the Earth’s natural abilities to store carbon through biological and geological processes, and other methods that model natural processes.
 The interdisciplinary center is part of the University’s broader Planetary Solutions Project.

 Since its inception, the School has been working on the sustainable management of forests across the world—for biological diversity, for natural resource production, and, most recently, for carbon storage.
 For more than twenty years, the YSE-based Urban Resources Initiative (URI) has promoted community-based land stewardship, urban forestry, and green job training in the city of New Haven.
 Each year, YSE students and faculty work with landowners in northeastern Connecticut to promote sustainable forestry practices as part of the Quiet Corner Initiative.
 Many YSE students work as research assistants at the Yale Office of Sustainability, on projects ranging from sustainable materials management to climate resilience, all of which directly support the University’s Sustainability Plan 2025.

 For students, classroom learning often extends into local communities, where students have helped officials with climate resilience and adaptation strategies, green infrastructure development, and sustainable land stewardship and resource management plans.
 Their work has addressed a sweeping array of complex environmental challenges from dealing with lead-contaminated water in Flint, Michigan, to endangered species conservation in China.
-Our alumni also continue this commitment to sustainability in all its forms through their leadership in ongoing academic research, major corporate initiatives, government programs, and the nonprofit sector.
+Our alumni also continue this commitment to sustainability in all its forms through their leadership in academic research, major corporate initiatives, government programs, and the nonprofit sector.